lk-geimfari/lk-geimfari.github.io/_pages/resume.md

 permalink: /resume/
 ---

-Hi, my name is Isaak.
+Hi.
+I’m Isaak Uchakaev.
+I am a software engineer from Russia.

 I have been developing software for over 5 years, of which 4+ years have been developing web applications and web APIs in Python (Django, DRF).
-I write reliable, maintainable code following the best practices in the language I am dealing with.

-I am able to independently organize my time and therefore I do not need supervisors behind my back.

-I am an active contributor in Open Source also I maintain my own projects in various languages (Python, JS, Erlang, Clojure, Rust, and so on, just check out [my profile] on GitHub).
+I’ve been an active open source contributor for many years, having contributed in the past to many projects.
+Just check out [my profile] on GitHub

 Just for the record, I note that I also know Russian, so you can write to me in Russian.